-There is a focus on Patient Experience and Community Engagement across the three DHBs.
+There is a focus on Patient Experience and Community Engagement across both DHBs.
 This has led to greater inclusion of disabled people in design and planning of both facilities and services.
-Examples of this are the Public Spaces work at Auckland DHB and the Waitematā 2025 commitment to universal design as a core design principle.
-Counties Manukau Health has included disability experience questions to their Inpatient Patient Experience Survey to learn from the experiences of disabled patients.
+Examples of this are the Public Spaces work at Auckland DHB and the Waitemata DHB commitment to universal design as a core design principle.